chibelsonda/grid-pbx/docs/IMPLEMENTATION_PLAN.md

 - A seeded administrator can sign in without a token in browser storage.
 - The user can only select mapped Kazoo accounts.
-- The extensions page reads live data through Laravel, never directly from Kazoo.
+- The extensions page reads its MySQL projection through Laravel and reports its synchronization status and last successful refresh.
+- Re-running the account/extension import is idempotent and repairs changed or deleted Kazoo resources.

 ### Phase 2: Core PBX management